Austronesian peoples: Geographic distribution

 Austronesians were the first humans with seafaring vessels that could cross large distances on the open ocean; this technology allowed them to colonize a large part of the Indo-Pacific region.
 Prior to the 16th-century colonial era, the Austronesian language family was the most widespread in the world, spanning half the planet from Easter Island in the eastern Pacific Ocean to Madagascar in the western Indian Ocean.

-Coconuts on Rangiroa island in the Tuamotus, French Polynesia; a typical island landscape in Austronesia.
+Coconut trees on Rangiroa island in the Tuamotus, French Polynesia; a typical island landscape in Austronesia.
 Coconuts are native to tropical Asia and were spread as canoe plants to the Pacific Islands and Madagascar by Austronesians.

 Languages of the Austronesian family are today spoken by about 386 million people (4.9% of the global population), making it the fifth-largest language family by number of speakers.
 Major Austronesian languages include Malay (around 250–270 million in Indonesia alone in its own literary standard, named Indonesian), Javanese, and Filipino (Tagalog).
 The family contains 1,257 languages, the second-largest number of any language family.

 The geographic region that encompasses native Austronesian-speaking populations is sometimes referred to as "Austronesia".
 Other geographic names for various subregions include Malay Peninsula, Greater Sunda Islands, Lesser Sunda Islands, Island Melanesia, Island Southeast Asia, Malay Archipelago, Maritime Southeast Asia, Melanesia, Micronesia, Near Oceania, Oceania, Pacific Islands, Remote Oceania, Polynesia, and Wallacea.
 In Indonesia, the nationalistic term Nusantara, from Old Javanese, is also popularly used for the Indonesian islands.